rodolfodpk/go-crablet/README.md

 ### Event Store Interface

-The event store provides a simple interface for managing events:
+The core interface for event management:

 ```go
 // EventStore provides methods to append and read events in a PostgreSQL database.